 Radius Server Port: Here, you can set the UDP port of the RADIUS server (default is 1812).

 Radius Shared Secret: Here, you can set the shared secret required for encrypted communication with the RADIUS authentication server.
-The shared secret must not exceed 128 characters.
+The shared secret must have between eight and 64 characters..